-The Supreme Court had granted the teacher tenure which the Second Department found was something the Courts could not legally do and sent the matter back to the DOE for further proceedings.
+The petition was granted and the matter sent back to the DOE for further proceedings.

 2016 NY Slip Op 03454.
 IN RE LESLIE TAYLOR, Petitioner-Appellant, v.
 CITY OF NEW YORK, ET AL., Respondents-Respondents.
 718, 100383/14.
 Appellate Division of the Supreme Court of New York, First Department.
 Decided May 3, 2016.